yoolen/appointment-scheduler/README.md

 > I did not discuss this in enough detail, mostly because I don't have enough experience
 > with this topic.
 I don't think I actually knew what a lock is doing.
 >
-> What does it mean to place a lock on a collection?
-This is overkill and would prevent
+> **What does it mean to place a lock on a collection/table?** Database locks can occur
+> at different levels (table, row, page) and types (shared/read, exclusive/write).
+A
+> table-level lock prevents other transactions from modifying (or sometimes even
+> reading) the entire table until the lock is released.
+This is overkill and would
-> the system from working.
-Better approaches would be: \
+> prevent the system from working.
+Better approaches would be:
 > - Within the collection itself the race condition is readily solved by optimistic
 > locking (assume that collisions are rare and detect after they happen).
 This is a bit
 > of a misnomer as there is no locking taking place, just the end goal of locking out